LGBudd/KORD-KMKE-Custom-Scenery/README.md

   - max lat 44.0
   - min lon -89.0
   - max lon -87.0

+- Custom Material definitions and Textures for the area to make the land cover more realistic.
 - Optional USGS orthophotos around major airports within the included area.
 - Groundnets for the major airports within the area (KORD, KMDW, KMKE) have been uploaded to Terrasync and now are included in the FlightGear database.
 - Updated NavData for KORD should be downloaded and installed with this custom scenery.
 The updated airport uses this updated navigation data.